andrekovac/explain-programming/content/blog/python/pytorch.md

 torch.as_tensor(arr)
 ```

-Tensor is independent copy of numpy array
+Tensor is an independent copy of numpy array

 ```python
 torch.tensor(arr)